cpixton/cpixton.github.io/_pages/about.md

 I also work with PillPack, Inc., a Somerville-based pharmacy, on both production optimization and customer lifetime value analysis.

 Before coming to MIT, I studied Mathematics at Brigham Young University.
 There I was fortunate to work with Professor Robin Roundy, who gave me my main introduction to Operations Research.

-[comment]: <> (P.S.
-If you don't know whether you know what "Operations Research" is, check out my blog post: )